Limited Time Specials

 Those with more length than width, like with an oval face shape, may find that they prefer the way that square or rectangular frames work with their features - although, with the wide assortment of sizes and colors that cat eyes come in, it’s easy to find a pair that works with just about any face shape.

-Their versatility and ability to work well with so many types has played a large role in keeping this style around and allowing it to become a classic.
+Their versatility and ability to work well with so many types have played a large role in keeping this style around and allowing it to become a classic.

-The Perfect Frame Color and Material for Your Cat Eye Glasses
+The Perfect Frame Color and Material for Your Cat Eye Prescription Glasses

 Like we mentioned above, there are cat eye frames out there to suit just about any taste or style preference.
 You can find bright, retro colors that look like they’re straight out of the ’60s alongside sleek, modern, neutrally colored designs that look just as fresh as frame styles that have only been around a fraction of the time.